Healthy SNAP Tennessee

 What’s Changing?

-As part of this change, certain processed foods, sodas, energy drinks, and candy will no longer be eligible for purchase using SNAP benefits beginning July 31, 2026.
+As part of this change, certain processed foods and beverages that list sugar or high fructose corn syrup as a first ingredient will no longer be eligible for purchase using SNAP benefits beginning July 31, 2026.
 SNAP benefits may continue to be used to purchase a wide range of nutritious foods that support healthy meals and household needs

 What is Healthy SNAP Tennessee?